 ChowNow QR Code Ordering hits all three.
 It’s POS-agnostic by design, the diner experience is browser-based with no app friction, and the customer data flows into the same marketing system that powers your online ordering business.
 For operators already running ChowNow, it’s an extension of the platform, not a separate tool to learn.

-POS-bundled QR products (built into Toast, Square, etc.) work fine if your entire stack lives on that POS.
+POS-bundled QR products, like the ones built into Toast or Square, work fine if your entire stack lives on that POS.
 The lock-in caveat is worth flagging: if you ever switch POS, the QR product goes with it.

 Scan-to-pay and scan-to-order are often discussed as separate categories, but they’re really two parts of the same system.
 Each solves a different problem: